datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 Examples: Charpy, Antoine; Jemison, Mae; Foo Data Center

 Note: The personal name, format should be: family, given.
-Non-roman names may be transliterated according to the ALA-LC schemas.
+Non-roman names may be transliterated according to the `ALA-LC tables <https://www.loc.gov/catdir/cpso/roman.html>`_.

 20.2.1.a nameType